1st Academy Awards

 Major winners at the ceremony included 7th Heaven and Sunrise, with three awards apiece (the latter winning for Unique and Artistic Picture), and Wings receiving two awards, including Outstanding Picture.
-The following year, the Academy dropped Unique and Artistic Picture and decided retroactively that the award won by Wings was its highest honor.
+The academy decided retroactively that Wings's award was its highest honor the following year and dropped Unique and Artistic Picture.

 Background

-In 1927, the Academy of Motion Picture Arts and Sciences (AMPAS) was established by Louis B. Mayer, the founder of the Louis B. Mayer Pictures Corporation, which then would be joined into Metro-Goldwyn-Mayer (MGM).
+Louis B. Mayer, the founder of the Louis B. Mayer Pictures Corporation, which would later merge into Metro-Goldwyn-Mayer (MGM), established the Academy of Motion Picture Arts and Sciences (AMPAS) in 1927.
 Mayer's purpose in creating the award was to unite the five branches of the film industry: actors, directors, producers, technicians, and writers.
-Mayer commented on the creation of the awards "I found that the best way to handle [filmmakers] was to hang medals all over them ...
-If I got them cups and awards, they'd kill them to produce what I wanted.
-That's why the Academy Award was created".
+Mayer commented on the creation of the awards: "I found that the best way to handle [filmmakers] was to hang medals all over them ...
+If I got them cups and awards, they'd kill themselves to produce what I wanted.
+That's why the Academy Award was created."
 Mayer asked Cedric Gibbons, art director of MGM, to design an Academy Award trophy.
 Nominees were notified through a telegram in February 1928.
-In August 1928, Mayer contacted the Academy Central Board of Judges to decide winners.
+In August 1928, Mayer contacted the first Academy Central Board of Judges to decide the winners.
 However, according to the American director King Vidor, the voting for the Academy Award for Best Picture was in the hands of the AMPAS founders: Mayer, Douglas Fairbanks, Sid Grauman, Mary Pickford, and Joseph Schenck.